 If no other operating system is installed on another hard disk, you can use the command prompt at the time of the windows installation process.

 - Press the Shift +F10 Keyboard shortcut button to open Command Prompt.

 - Type diskpart and press Enter.

 - Type list disk to show a list of drives on your computer.

 - Type Select disk 1 to Choose the disk which you want to clean.

-- Run clean to clean all partition and partition style
+- Run clean to clean all partitions and partition style

-Solution 6: Check the Hard Drives by Replacing to another Hard Drive
+Solution 6: Check the Hard Drives by Replacing with another Hard Drive

 If you have tried all the solutions mentioned above and still cannot fix the problem, there might be something wrong with your hard drive.
 If you are using the faulty hard drive, then it is quite possible to encounter the error “Windows is unable to install to the selected location.
 Error: 0X80300024” while installing Windows.

 In such a case, you have only one option left to replace your hard drive with another one.
 And after replacing the hard drive, try to install Windows.
 Now, you should not encounter the installation error anymore.